Heather Bresch: Government relations and advocacy

-From 2002 to 2005, Bresch served as Mylan's director of government relations.
+From 2002 to 2005, Bresch was Mylan's director of government relations.
 She contributed to the development of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, which created Medicare Part D, a prescription-drug benefit.

 In 2006, Bresch testified before the U.S. Senate Special Committee on Aging to lobby for changes to the law that would prevent pharmaceutical companies from raising challenges to the introduction of generic competitors by filing citizen's petitions with the FDA, and that would prevent pharma companies from undercutting the profits of generic drug companies by making deals for authorized generics to be introduced.

 When Mylan expanded internationally, Bresch noticed that Mylan's U.S.-based pharmaceutical manufacturing plant had full-time staff from the Food and Drug Administration (FDA) devoted to it, whereas facilities abroad had not been inspected by the FDA for more than a decade.

 Bresch persuaded fellow American generic drug manufacturers to support the Generic Drug User Fee Act of 2012, which now forces generic drug manufacturers to fund increased FDA inspections of offshore manufacturing plants.
 While the law has achieved its goal of equalizing the regulatory burden of American generic drug manufacturers, this change increased the price of some generic drugs since foreign manufacturers were forced to invest in greater quality control measures.